canonical/ubuntu-pro-for-wsl/docs/howto/start-agent-remotely.md

 2024), but can deploy startup tasks instead, programs that run with user permissions when the said user logs on the Windows device.
 The UP4W background agent runs as a startup task.
 By design a startup task is only enabled by the operating system when the user interacts with the application for the first time.
-While this behaviour is a feature for end users it presents a source of friction for deployments at scale, when system administrators expect zero-touch deployment of UP4W to just work.
+While this behaviour is a feature for end-users it presents a source of friction for deployments at scale, when system administrators expect zero-touch deployment of UP4W to just work.

 This guide shows how system administrators can leverage Windows remote management solutions to start the agent once